What is robotic process automation?

 1. Set and manage expectations

 Quick wins are possible with RPA, but propelling RPA to run at scale is a different animal.
-Dave Kuder, a principal with Deloitte Consulting LLP, says that many RPA hiccups stem from poor expectations management.
+Many RPA hiccups stem from poor expectations management.
 Bold claims about RPA from vendors and implementation consultants haven’t helped.
 That’s why it’s crucial for CIOs to go in with a cautiously optimistic mindset.
-“If you go in with open eyes you’ll be a lot happier with the result,” Kuder says.

 2. Consider business impact

-RPA is often propped up as a mechanism to bolster return on investment or reduce costs.
-But Kris Fitzgerald, CTO of NTT Data Services, says more CIOs should use it to improve customer experience.
+RPA is often touted as a mechanism to bolster return on investment or reduce costs.
+But it can also be used to improve customer experience.
 For example, enterprises such as airlines employ thousands of customer service agents, yet customers are still waiting in the queue to have their call fielded.
-A chatbot, could help alleviate some of that wait.
-“You put that virtual agent in there and there is no downtime, no out sick and no bad attitude,” Fitzgerald says.
-“The client experience is the flag to hit.”
+A chatbot could help alleviate some of that wait.

 3. Involve IT early and often

-COOs initially bought RPA and hit a wall during implementation, prompting them to ask IT’s help (and forgiveness), Viadro says.
-Now “citizen developers” without technical expertise are using cloud software to implement RPA right in their business units, Kuder says.
-Often, the CIO tends to step in and block them.
-Kuder and Viadro say that business heads must involve IT from the outset to ensure they get the resources they require.
+COOs were some of the earliest adopters of RPA.
+In many cases, they bought RPA and hit a wall during implementation, prompting them to ask for IT’s help (and forgiveness).
+Now “citizen developers” without technical expertise are using cloud software to implement RPA right in their business units Often, the CIO tends to step in and block them.
+Business leaders must involve IT from the outset to ensure they get the resources they require.

 4. Poor design, change management can wreak havoc